superxc3/xcmkb/list of guide/common issues.md

 - Launch one application each time (Via only or VIAL only), do not launch together to avoid conflict.
 - VIAL can be quite buggy.

+#### Weird keyremap / some keys not function accordingly
+- Try to remove oled cover and push the mcu tight.
+The mcu might be loose during shipping (sometimes we have violent courier).
+Rarely happened case but this simple trick helps to avoid shipping fee to return refund etc.

 ## Split Keyboards
 #### Oled is up but key cannot be registered
 - Most of the time the problem would be USB cable.
 Recommend to find a more reliable data cable or just purchase the Ugreen magnetic cable as suggested above.